Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 **What's new**:

-* API Services across all environments can be viewed
+* API services across all environments can be viewed
-* API Services can be filtered by Environment / Owner and searched by Service Name across all environments
+* API services can be filtered by Environment / Owner and searched by Service Name across all environments

 **Bug fixes**: None